SurfaceAI/dataset_creation/README.md

 # Dataset creation

-This repository implements the semi-automated image selection and pre-labeling strategies as described in this xxx publication.
+This repository implements the semi-automated image selection and pre-labeling strategies as described in this publication (in review).
 Images are sampled from Mapillary for manual annotation to create a dataset or street-level imagery on surface type and quality.
 This data can be used for training of classifiers of road surface type and quality.

-**The final dataset is published [here](TODO).**
+**The final dataset is published [here](https://zenodo.org/records/11449977).**

 If you use this dataset, please cite as:

-  TODO
+Kapp, A., Hoffmann, E., Weigmann, E., & Mihaljevic, H. (2024).
+StreetSurfaceVis: a dataset of street-level imagery with annotations of road surface type and quality (V1.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.11449977

 ## Prerequisites